PawelWozniak/project-template-sfdx/README.md

 1. Install SFDX cli https://developer.salesforce.com/tools/sfdxcli
 2. Install latest LTS version of Node.js form https://nodejs.org/
    Update global npm to latest version `npm -g install npm@latest`
-   Check `npm version` it should be higher than 7.7.5
 3. Create folder `C:\cli_tools` add it to system PATH
 4. Download PMD from https://pmd.github.io and unzip it to `C:\cli_tools`, remove version number and leave only `pmd-bin`.
 Add `C:\cli_tools\pmd-bin\bin` to system PATH.
 5. Download Uncrustify https://sourceforge.net/projects/uncrustify/ and unzip it to `C:\cli_tools\uncrustify`, add it to system PATH.